Alexander and the Terrible, Horrible, No Good, Very Bad Day (film): Plot

-Delighted, Alexander tells his father about Philip and that Elliot had gotten busted for texting the school the photos of Alexander.
-He then excitedly asks his father Ben to plan a party for him.
-Meanwhile, Kelly is informed of an embarrassing typo in the book they are publicizing ("dump" instead of "jump"); she attempts to prevent Dick Van Dyke from reading it at a public event they have scheduled.
-Ben takes Trevor along to his interview; his prospective boss, Greg, seems impressed by Ben's credentials.
-However, they decide to hold another meeting, after Trevor ingests a non-toxic highlighter.
-Back at school, Anthony patches things up with Celia.
-He jumps up in excitement but accidentally hits a banner which is attached to two trophy cases, causing them to fall over and break, leading to him getting suspended.
+Delighted, Alexander tells Ben about Philip and that Elliott had gotten busted for texting the photos of Alexander.
+He then excitedly asks Ben to plan a party for him.
+Meanwhile, Kelly is informed of an embarrassing typo in the book they are publicizing.
+The title is supposed to be "Jump on the Potty", but the typo has it say "Dump on the Potty" instead.
+She attempts to get to a public event in time to prevent Dick Van Dyke from reading it.
+Ben takes Trevor with him to his interview; his prospective boss, Greg, seems impressed by his credentials.
+However, they decide to hold another meeting, after Trevor ingests a non-toxic green highlighter.
+Back at school, Anthony reconciles with Celia.
+He jumps up in excitement, but accidentally hits a banner which is attached to two trophy cases, causing them to come crashing down, leading to him being sent to the principal and getting suspended.

-Kelly arrives at Dick Van Dyke's reading too late to warn him about the book's typo.
-He then reads the inappropriate material, humiliating himself, shocking the audience, and almost getting Kelly arrested.
-Meanwhile, Ben purchases cough syrup for Emily en route to the DMV; there Anthony's driving examiner, Ms. Suggs, cruelly tricks him into taking his eyes off the road by using sarcasm to persuade him to answer his cell phone.
-This causes Anthony to destroy several parking meters, damage the family minivan, and miserably fail his driving exam.
+Kelly arrives at the public event too late to warn Dick Van Dyke about the book's typo.
+He reads it, humiliating himself, shocking the audience, and almost getting Kelly arrested.
+Meanwhile, Ben purchases cough syrup for Emily en route to the DMV; there, Anthony's driving examiner, Ms. Suggs, cruelly tricks him into taking his eyes off the road by using reverse psychology to persuade him to answer a call from Celia.
+This causes him to destroy several parking meters and damage the family minivan; he consequently fails his driving test.
 As the entire family bemoans their collective misfortunes, Alexander cuts in and admits his birthday wish to them.
 He apologizes for making everyone suffer the day they've had.
-Ben disagrees since the day is not ruined, because it isn't over yet.
+Ben disagrees since it is not ruined, because it isn't over yet.
 Right then and there, the whole family resolves to stay as positive as they can.

-All of Alexander's friends turn up for his birthday, including Becky.
-Emily ruined the play due to the side effects of having too much cough syrup, but improvises anyway.
-Anthony decides to ditch prom and breaks up with Celia after she carelessly insults his family learning that despite her beauty and popularity, she is shallow and selfish.
-While Ben and Kelly both get phone calls, Ben learned he got the job and Kelly is told that Dick Van Dyke's reading of the book went viral, and that the book became a bestseller.
+All of Alexander's friends turn up for his birthday party, including Becky.
+Emily ruins the play due to the side effects of taking too much cough syrup but improvises anyway.
+Anthony decides to ditch the junior prom and, despite her beauty and popularity, breaks up with Celia after she carelessly insults his family.
+Ben and Kelly both get phone calls, Ben learned he got the job and Kelly is told that Dick's reading of the book went viral, and that it became a bestseller.
 Ben and Kelly look outside and see that their kids are enjoying themselves.
-They bring out a cake for Alexander, and he makes a wish that there be more days like this one saying that for a pretty bad day, this one turned out to be the best day ever.
+The family gets home with a birthday cake for Alexander, and he makes a wish for more days like this one.